OUR PEOPLE

 Our progress

-The needs of vulnerable groups in the region have remained similar to the 2019–21 HNA.
+The needs of vulnerable groups in the region have remained similar over the last three years.
 In general, the region has similar socio-economic disadvantage to the average for Queensland, and fewer people from a culturally or linguistically diverse background.
 However, some regional areas have a higher proportion of people from vulnerable groups and ensuring their access to appropriate health care is important to support their health outcomes.

 Related priorities